turingschool/front-end-curriculum/lessons/module-3/mvc.md

 - Controller
 - Separation of Concerns

+## Warm up
+Answer the following questions on your own for 4 minutes, and take another couple minutes of minutes to discuss with a partner.

+In the context of computer programming:

+1. What is a pattern?
+2. What patterns have you seen in software career?
+3. Why are patterns useful?

 ## MVC Architecture

 MVC (Model View Controller) is a design pattern that you'll find pops up all